AnchalSV31/QuizMaster/README.md

 # 🧠 QuizMaster – Full Stack Quiz Platform

-QuizMaster is a production-ready full stack web application that allows students to attempt timed quizzes and admins to manage quiz content securely.
+QuizMaster is a production-ready java full stack web application that allows students to attempt timed quizzes and admins to manage quiz content securely.

 ---